omcaroco/omcaroco.github.io/about.md

 ### More Information

-I'm Systems and computer science engineer from National University of Colombia, Working in develop of Information Systems.
+I'm Systems and computer science engineer from National University of Colombia, Working in Information Systems develop.

 ### Contact me